dast1/healthcare-fraud/README.md

 <br />
 "James Cosgrove, who directs health care reviews for the Government Accountability Office, told the House Ways and Means oversight subcommittee that the Medicare Advantage improper payment rate was 10 percent in 2016, which comes to $16.2 billion." (source: <a href="https://www.publicintegrity.org/2017/07/19/21011/fraud-and-billing-mistakes-cost-medicare-and-taxpayers-tens-billions-last-year">www.publicintegrity.org</a>)<br />
 <br />
 Healthcare fraud prevention is a big business and there isn't a shortage of experts and consultants in this space.
 One of them is <a href="https://www.accenture.com/us-en/company-michael-petersen">Dr. Mike Peterson</a> from Accenture.
-I've reached out to him through a mutual friend and was told that Accenture has a team of data scientist working on similar problems.<br />
+I've reached out to him through a mutual friend and was told that Accenture has a team of data scientists working on problems such as these.
+Dr. Peterson, seems very interested in my project and I plan on inviting him or someone from his team to the DSI71 cap-stone presentation day.<br />
 &nbsp;</div>
 <br />
 <div class="prompt input_prompt"><strong>3.
 What is new about your approach, why do you think it will be successful?:</strong></div>